International regulatory cooperation

 In 2018 the Ministry of Foreign Affairs and Trade and our Ministry commissioned the New Zealand Institute of Economic Research (NZIER) to prepare brief international regulatory cooperation case studies focused on drawing out the lessons learnt.

-The case studies are intended to showcase and raise awareness of the existing regulatory cooperation practice and encourage regulators to think about the opportunities and options for future cooperation.
+The case studies showcase and raise awareness of the existing regulatory cooperation practice and encourage regulators to think about the opportunities and options for future cooperation.

-The case studies are available online on the NZIER website.(external link)
+The case studies are available online on the NZIER website and are included in the toolkit.

 More information